 Saturday and Sunday are a mash up of songs from the week

 Santa is also available on certain nights to take photos with the kids.
 Follow on Johnson Corner Facebook or Twitter to be informed of nights with Santa.
-A new feature this year is its online Santa chat where kids can ask a question to Santa.
+Another cool feature is its online Santa chat where kids can ask a question to Santa.

 Franck’s Christmas Light Show (Copperfield) — The Franck family on Viney Creek shares a neighborhood lights tradition since 2008.
 Songs are timed to music.
 The light show runs nightly from 5:30 pm – 10 pm (Sunday through Thursday) and till 11 pm on weekends.
 Located at 15923 Viney Creek.
 Music is broadcast on 89.7 FM.
 Every time I visit I smile.
 The music and lights are so fun and uplifting!
 The whole show is around 45 minutes and is on a loop.

 Dodd Family Holidays (The Woodlands) — Since 2001, the Dodd family has shared their love of Christmas lights with the community.
 Chris Dodd spends two to three weeks setting up his display.
 He enjoys coming out and mingling with visitors.
 His light show is two hours with around 45 songs.
-Hours are 6 pm – 10 pm Sunday – Thursday and 6 pm – midnight Friday and Saturday.
+Hours are typically 6 pm – 10 pm Sunday – Thursday and 6 pm-midnight Friday and Saturday.
 Music is simulcast on 95.1.
 Located at 62 W. Knightsbri

 Schultz Holiday Lights (Spring) — The Schultz family enjoys displaying Christmas on Rose Dawn, its animated holiday lights from Thanksgiving to New Years since 2010.
 Hours are 6:30 pm – 9:30 pm Sunday – Thursday and till 10:30 on weekends.
 The family is helping Tomball Assistance Ministries through a Giving Tree.
 Located at 19827 Rose Dawn, Spring.
 Check out videos from last year.